Aims: The aim of this study was to investigate the risk of impaired coronary access and coronary obstruction after redo TAVI.

-Methods and Results: Post-procedure multi-detector computed tomography (MDCT) scans of 221 TAVI recipients were analyzed.
-Increased risk of impaired coronary access was defined as coronary ostium below TAVI commissures with valve-to-aorta distance <2mm at this level.
-Increased risk was found in 123 (55.6%) cases, the left main involved in 109 (49.3%), the right coronary in 79 (35.7%), both in 65 (29.4%) patients.
-Small sino-tubular junction (STJ width OR 0.68, CI 0.56-0.81, P<0.001; STJ height OR 0.81, CI 0.69-0.95, P<0.011) and supra-annular devices (OR 19.8, CI 6.6-58.8, P<0.001) predicted increased risk.
-Increased risk of coronary obstruction defined as coronary ostium below TAVI commissures with valve-to-coronary distance <2mm was observed in 14.9% of patients, and in 17.2% of cases complete sealing of STJ would occur.
+Methods and results: Post-procedure multidetector computed tomography (MDCT) scans of 221 TAVI recipients were analysed.
+Increased risk of impaired coronary access was defined as a coronary ostium below the TAVI commissures with a valve-to-aorta distance <2 mm at this level.
+Increased risk was found in 123 (55.6%) cases: the left main was involved in 109 (49.3%), the right coronary in 79 (35.7%), and both were involved in 65 (29.4%) patients.
+A small sinotubular junction (STJ width OR 0.68, CI: 0.56-0.81, p<0.001; STJ height OR 0.81, CI: 0.69-0.95, p<0.011) and supra-annular devices (OR 19.8, CI: 6.6-58.8, p<0.001) predicted increased risk.
+Increased risk of coronary obstruction, defined as a coronary ostium below the TAVI commissures with a valve-to-coronary distance <2 mm, was observed in 14.9% of patients; in 17.2% of cases complete sealing of the STJ would occur.

 Conclusions: Post-TAVI MDCT suggested an increased potential risk of impaired coronary access in more than half of the patients should redo TAVI be required, predicted by a small STJ and supra-annular device design.
 Furthermore, 10-20% of patients presented an increased risk of coronary obstruction.
 While this theoretical study is hypothesis-generating, it raises concerns that need to be further investigated and addressed before TAVI is extended to patients with longer life expectancy.